gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 Strive for unchangeable tests.
 A test should be written once and never be touched except there is a change of behaviour in the corresponding unit.
-Changes of internals should never break a test.
+Changes of internals should never break a test if the behaviour stays the same.
 Like i mentioned earlier these are brittle tests.
 We should prevent them at any cost.

 Brittle tests can creep into the codebase because of the overuse of mocks.
 Mocks verify if specific methods get called.
 Hence mocks know about the internal implementation which makes the tests prone to failures.
-Further if the internal implementation changes, you need to adjust all tests which use the mock.
+If the internal implementation changes, you need to adjust all tests which use related mocks.
 In large codebases this means a lot of effort.

 Test only *public* methods.
 I often see developers who test private methods.
 Therefore they make them public or protected.
 This contradicts the concept of information hiding and low coupling.
-Then your public methods expose the internals which makes it impossible to switch the internal implementation without breaking a majority of tests.
+Then you expose the internals of a unit which makes it impossible to switch the internal implementation without breaking a majority of tests.
 Additionally, you crippled the module's contract and swamped its interface with confusing public methods which should be private.